SUPERREALCODER/Cosmic_Calender/README.md

-Certainly!
-Here's a sample README for your project:

----

 # Cosmic Calendar

 Cosmic Calendar is an interactive web application that condenses the history of the universe into a single year calendar.
 It provides a fascinating way to visualize major events from the Big Bang to the present day, showing just how recent human history is in the grand scheme of things.